Ram & Shyam

 Whereby the knowledge & skill is imparted with the solutions to go through the implementation roadblocks (in the majority of cases these are behavioural).
 The “360 degrees view” gives a better understanding with aid & barrier analysis.

-Most of in_cr_ove learning sessions end with a realistic tool in the hands of the participants.
+Most of in_cr_ove techno-behavioural training sessions end with a realistic tool in the hands of the participants.

 This methodology ensures that the participants leave the classroom with a skill and/ or, knowledge in the form of a realistic tool and with the inspiration to try it in the work/ family/ social surroundings.